tdlong/XQTL2-exploration/ADAPTIVE_WINDOW_ALGORITHM.md

 4. **Cut the tree** at the specified `h_cutoff` using `cutree(hclust_result, h = h_cutoff)`
 5. **Identify founder groups** based on the clustering

-### 3. Constraint Accumulation
+### 3. Smart Constraint Accumulation
-The key innovation is carrying forward constraints from smaller windows:
+The key innovation is carrying forward constraints only when meaningful changes occur:
-- **Smaller windows** often provide better founder separation (more groups)
-- **Larger windows** provide more statistical power but may merge groups
-- **Accumulated constraints** from smaller windows are applied to larger windows
+- **Detect meaningful group changes**: Not just count, but check if group composition changed
+- **Skip LSEI when groups unchanged**: Reuse previous constraints and results
+- **Accumulate constraints progressively**: As groups split or reshuffle
+- **Handle reshuffling gracefully**: Tree structure may change with more SNPs

 ### 4. Constraint Types
 Two types of constraints are accumulated: